thing recommendations

 music

 - It seems like nobody else ever did it like Rei Harakami.
-I didn't know his music until after he died, and I miss him a lot.
 It's a kind of semi-smooth, fresh and lush digital ambiance.

 - Mammal Hands, boreal jazz, the cold beauty of old old cycles of striving.
 It's also worth checking out the other stuff Gondwana is producing.